-If you are, you will be happy to know that today’s coconut cardamom lime tea cake is not only (incredibly) edible, but pretty damn delicious if I do say so myself!
+You will be happy to know that today’s coconut cardamom lime tea cake is not only (incredibly) edible, but pretty damn delicious if I do say so myself!

 Instead of using milk as the primary liquid, this cake uses full-fat, unsweetened coconut milk.
-Unsweetened coconut flakes (or shredded, see recipe for instructions) are then folded into the batter for extra good measure.
+Unsweetened shredded coconut is folded into the batter for good measure.

 The resulting cake is light, subtly sweet, but addicting.